Micromax Informatics: Manufacturing

 Micromax started manufacturing LED televisions and tablets at its factory in Rudrapur (SIDCUL), Uttarakhand, in April 2014.
 As of August 2015, Micromax was set to start a ₹500 crore manufacturing plant in Rajasthan's Alwar district after the signing of a Memorandum of Understanding (MoU) between the Government of Rajasthan and Bhagwati Products Ltd.

 YU Televentures

 The first product, to be launched under a newly floated wholly owned unit, YU Televentures, is a smartphone with operating system from US-based Cyanogen Inc. through which Micromax aims to move beyond the business of mobile phone hardware that has become more or less standardised.

 Projects and Partnerships

 In November 2014, Micromax partnered with Cyanogen Inc. to provide Cyanogen-based smartphones in India, under the brand name YU.

 As of 10 April 2016, Micromax announced a strategic partnership with digital payments company TranServ and major global payments technology company Visa to offer the next generation of payment solutions in India.

+Joint ventures

+In 2024, Micromax Informatics and Phison formed a joint venture business, MiPhi, to design fabless chips with the goal of creating state-of-the-art NAND storage solutions.
+Micromax owns a majority interest of 55% in the business, while Phison owns the remaining 45%.
+On February 17, 2025, the MiPhi introduced the Storm 1100X external SSD, its first consumer product, for professionals, gamers, and creators in India.